 Common Mistakes to Avoid

-• Chasing the cheapest per-chip quote — Hidden fees and non-casino weight chips are common in the market.
+Chasing the cheapest per-chip quote Hidden fees and non-10g chips are common Use itemised instant quote; verify 10g ± 0.2g

-When you're ready, get an instant quote and see exactly what your set will cost — chip by chip.
+When you are ready, get an instant quote and see exactly what your set will cost — chip by chip.